 Q. Will time be built into the schedule for lunch?

 A. Students have the option of bringing sack lunches or the teacher may order and purchase boxed lunches prior to the field trip.
-Students will eat on-site, next to the Marine One helicopter.
+Students will eat on-site, under the wings of Air Force One.
 NOTE: Students are not permitted to visit the café or the Ronald Reagan pub to buy lunch onsite.
 Please click

 here to download the lunch form.